 Filtering out unwanted traffic

-Apart from anomalies, real-time identification of suspicious traffic patterns by DPI enables certain traffic to be routed through additional firewalls and antivirus software.
-When cyber-threats, such as malware or DDoS attacks, are identified, the associated packets are quarantined or blocked.
-DPI-driven granular reporting on applications and files accessed, user identities and locations makes way for a faster diagnosis and resolution of security events.
+Apart from anomalies, real-time identification of suspicious traffic patterns by deep packet inspection enables certain traffic to be routed through additional firewalls and antivirus software.
+When cyber threats, such as malware or DDoS attacks, are identified, the associated packets are quarantined or blocked.
+DPI-driven granular reporting on applications and files accessed, user identities and locations make way for a faster diagnosis and resolution of security events.

-A key tenet of DLP is total visibility of the enterprise-wide data landscape.
-DLP vendors as well as security vendors can leverage DPI to combine analytics from network links, servers, cloud and enterprise endpoints onto a single dashboard so that SAs can keep tabs on the corporate network at all times.
-As cyber-attacks exploit human weaknesses and machine vulnerabilities, profound insights in real time are key to ensuring that no data is lost and that companies can wake up to data that is secure and ready for another day of operations.
+A key tenet of data loss prevention is the total visibility of the enterprise-wide data landscape.
+DLP vendors as well as security vendors can leverage advanced DPI software to combine analytics from network links, servers, cloud and enterprise endpoints onto a single dashboard so that SAs can keep tabs on the corporate network at all times.
+As cyber-attacks exploit human weaknesses and machine vulnerabilities, profound network insights in real time are key to ensuring that no data is lost and that companies can wake up to data that is secure and ready for another day of operations.

 Download our whitepaper on why network security requires deep packet inspection here.